 The three Ws represent three possible divisions of responsibilities, where external service companies handle some aspects of website creation, and the business others.

-With website hosting, a service provider sells space and access to a server (or virtual server) where the website can exist, but the content of that location is entirely down to the company to provide – whether crafted by them or another external firm.
+With web hosting, a service provider sells space and access to a server (or virtual server) where the website can exist, but the content of that location is entirely down to the company to provide – whether crafted by them or another external firm.

 WordPress is a widely available content management system that was initially very popular with bloggers.
 Using it, a relative novice to the web can create a working website pretty swiftly, and private hosting services for this platform are widely available.